-LJ left early in the evening with her husband to prepare for the early AM flight to an all-inclusive resort in Mexico, where none of the Spanish I blasted her with would ever be needed.
+Part of the evening’s ensemble left early in the evening to prepare for the early AM flight to an all-inclusive resort in Mexico, where none of the Spanish I practiced on them would ever be needed.
 En realidad, era necesario.
 Para mi.
 Lo siento.

 The pill of this adventure is something most people balk at to begin with let alone swallow, and my family, being more or less forced into the position of accomplices, have been as understanding and empathetic as they ever have been.
 Which is sometimes, seemingly, not at all.
 The magnitude of happenings in my parents’ household (my sister and her family are there temporarily while she and her husband lock down a house after a move from the south) helped us keep perspective.
 Neither of us really appreciate or even trust cheerleaders, and the genuine farewell embraces and well-wishes were icing on not overstaying a welcome.

 We were infinitely happy to be on our way.
 It was a long series of struggle cuddles and tears saying goodbye to Moose, but as a family, we’re making the right call.
 The little furry bastard will be pleased as punch to live somewhere we can keep the windows open 365, maybe even as much as we will.